Chronology

 1983

-In 1983, Niki creates a model for The Moon (Card No. XVIII).
-In 1983-1984, Tonino Urtis makes the very first mosaic of The Magician’s hand.
-Gerard Haligon and Pierre Marie Lejeune paint The Sun during the summer of 1983; this will be Pierre Marie’s first task at the Garden.
-Between 1983 and 1995, Pierre Marie will come to the Tarot Garden four or five times a year, staying for a week or so each time; from 1995 to 2002, his visits will be less frequent.
+Gérard Haligon and Pierre Marie Lejeune painted the Sun in the summer of 1983; this is Pierre Marie's first work in the Garden.
+Between 1983 and 1995 he visited the Tarot Garden four or five times a year and stayed there for a week each time; between 1995 and 2002 his visits became less frequent.

-Crew members preparing to spray cement, December 1982.
-Photo: © Unknown Iron aramature and cement of the interior of The Empress, 1983.
-Photo: © Giulio Pietromarchi The Empress with cement and layer of tar.
+Crew members preparing to spray concrete, December 1982.
+Photo: © unknown Iron and concrete armor of the interior of The Empress , 1983.
+Photo: © Giulio Pietromarchi The Empress with cement and tar layer.
 Photo: © Dok van Winsen

 1984-1985